 - If you spot a large-scale weed covering your lawn, use weed killer to remove them immediately.
 If there’s only a specific spot, then you will only need to treat that affected area.

-- For oil and gas, this usually happens when the gas or oil for the mower is overfilling so it spills to the lawn which will only kill your lawn.
+- For oil and gas, this usually happens when the gas or oil for the mower is overfilling so it spills into the lawn which will only kill your lawn.

 - As for dead grass and other debris, just like how you maintain your lawn regularly, use gardening tools to clean the soil from any debris.

 (You may also love these: Horizontal Fence Ideas: 20+ Stylish Designs for Minimalist Home)

-Aerating is basically the process where you make some holes in the soil to loosen the ground, allows air and water to get down to the root system.
+Aerating is basically the process where you make some holes in the soil to loosen the ground, allowing air and water to get down to the root system.
 This process will also help you to get well-spaced grass when you put the grass seeds in those holes.

 Fertilizing and Watering

-The next step to get a healthy lawn is by using a fertilizing product and consistent watering.
+The next step to getting a healthy lawn is by using a fertilizing product and consistent watering.

 - Use a specific fertilizer for a new lawn, thus, you can prepare the best green and fresh young grass.